NVIDIA/NeMo/docs/source/asr/models.rst

 * 8x depthwise convolutional subsampling with 256 channels
 * Reduced convolutional kernel size of 9 in the conformer blocks

-The Fast Conformer encoder is about 2.4x faster compared to the regular Conformer encoder without a significant model quality loss.
+The Fast Conformer encoder is about 2.4x faster than the regular Conformer encoder without a significant model quality degradation.
+128 subsampling channels yield a 2.7x speedup vs baseline but model quality starts to degrade.
+With local attention, inference is possible on audios >1 hrs (256 subsampling channels) / >2 hrs (128 channels).

+Fast Conformer models were trained using CosineAnnealing learning rate decay.

+You may find the example CTC config at ``<NeMo_git_root>/examples/asr/conf/conformer/fastconformer/fastconformer_ctc_bpe.yaml`` and the transducer config at ``<NeMo_git_root>/examples/asr/conf/fastconformer/fastconformer_transducer_bpe.yaml``

+Note that both configs are subword-based.
+Character-based models are not expected to work well with CTC with 8x subsampling, although the Transducer models should work (we have not been able to test this).

 Cache-aware Streaming Conformer
 -------------------------------